nomego/Lazyman.bundle/README.md

   * Requires v1.18 or later
   * Direct Play must be disabled from Settings > Advanced > Allow Direct Play
 ### Non-Working
-* Nothing that we know of!
-Please submit an issue if you see something.
+* Nothing to see here!
+Please submit an issue if you discover something.
+* If you're looking for the old iOS/tvOS workaround, see [this wiki entry](https://github.com/evilsparc/Lazyman.bundle/wiki/iOS-and-tvOS-Workaround-(deprecated)).